Lonitch/hackerRank/README.md

 # hackerRank
- Solutions to challenges on hackerRank and codeWar
+ Solutions to challenges on hackerRank, Leetcode and codeWar